tribe-health/hockeypuck/configuration.md

 path="/path/to/prefix/tree"
 ```

-The prefix tree is a separate index maintained for synchronization purposes.
+The prefix tree is used to keep track of which keys the peer has, for
-Hockeypuck uses LevelDB for its storage, but it is structurally similar to the
-bdb prefix tree used by SKS.
+synchronization purposes.

 The `path` given should be a writeable directory that already exists.